 - Surface waters in the wider surrounding area.
-The River Tolka is the nearest watercourse to the project area and there is no hydrogeological pathway connecting the project area to this watercourse.
-Hence there is no link to the any protected sites in the area.
+The River Tolka is the nearest watercourses to the project area and there is no hydrogeological pathway connecting the project area to this watercourse.
+Hence there is no link to the SPA;

 There is a potential Low risk posed by LAB from contact with suspected contamination in the soil and groundwater through;